 Well, you’re in the right place!

 This system of Deposits and Debits is ideal to encourage students to behave properly in the Flexible Seating Classroom.
-In our room, students are assigned jobs.
+Students are assigned jobs in our classrooms.
 The jobs that they have help to create a sense of ownership for their classroom.
 The biggest hurdle for students to jump over is to view the entire room as their responsibility, not just their seat for the day.
 Once students grasp this, the Flexible Seating Classroom is more likely to succeed.

 Notice the items on the list above that encourage responsible behavior in the Flexible Seating Classroom: